-A. Yes, but only for appropriate reasons.
-Termination due to the patient’s disability is prohibited.
-However, termination for reasons other than the disability, such as failure to pay the bill, repeated and/or chronic nonadherence to the physician-ordered treatment modalities, and disruptive behavior unrelated to the disability, is permitted.
+- Yes, but only for appropriate reasons.
+Dissolving the physician-patient relationship due to the patient’s disability is prohibited.
+However, termination is permitted for reasons other than the disability.
+Examples include failure to pay the bill, repeated and/or chronic nonadherence to the physician-ordered treatment modalities, and disruptive behavior unrelated to the disability.

-Q. One of my patients has fibromyalgia and is demanding pain medication in amounts in excess of what I feel comfortable providing.
-I sent a termination letter, but he responded by saying that I could not terminate him because he is disabled.
+- One of my patients has fibromyalgia and is demanding pain medication in amounts in excess of what I feel comfortable providing.
+I sent a letter dissolving the relationship, but he responded by saying that I could not end the relationship because he is disabled.
 Is the patient correct?

-A. Possibly.
-As with any ADA issue, there must be a careful examination of the conduct at issue and the reasons for the termination.
-If you terminated the physician-patient relationship based on the patient’s disability, the patient is correct.
-However, if the termination was due to an appropriate reason (such as learning that the patient had forged a prescription to obtain medication), then you are correct.
-In this situation, it may be best to refer the patient to a pain management provider to address the chronic pain issues.
+- Possibly.
+As with any ADA issue, there must be a careful examination of the conduct at issue and the reasons for dissolving the physician-patient relationship.
+If you withdraw from the physician-patient relationship based on the patient’s disability, the patient is correct.
+However, if the withdrawal is due to an appropriate reason (such as learning that the patient had forged a prescription to obtain medication), then you are correct.
+In this situation, it may be best to refer the patient to a pain management provider in order to address his chronic pain issues.
 Additionally, the chart should be appropriately documented to reflect the reason for withdrawal.

-A. No. Although courts have held that ADA requires physicians to treat patients with disabilities, cases involving this issue are very fact-specific.
+- No. Although courts have held that the ADA requires physicians to treat patients with disabilities, cases involving this issue have very specific facts.
 For this situation, it could be deemed an undue burden for you to provide care for the patient’s multiple sclerosis.
 Additionally, you may refer the patient as she is seeking care outside of your specialty (and if, in the normal course of operations, you would make a similar referral for a patient who requires the same treatment).7 As this patient’s disease process will reach a point outside your expertise, prudent practice and standard of care suggest that her care should be transferred to a physician with such expertise.
 Additionally, if you failed to make an appropriate referral to a qualified specialist and an unfortunate adverse event occurs as a result, a lawsuit may arise seeking damages for the injury that allegedly could have been prevented if you had referred the patient to a specialist.

-A. Yes.
-To be in compliance with ADA, the patient can select the method of communication that serves his or her needs, including an interpreter, unless you can demonstrate that providing the interpreter would result in an undue burden; i.e., significant difficulty or expense.8 No charge can be made back to the patient or family for the service.9 Additionally, pursuant to the Federal Rehabilitation Act of 1973, medical practices with at least 15 employees that receive financial aid from HHS must make auxiliary services and aids available to patients who have a hearing impairment at no cost if they are needed by the patient for “effective communication.”
+- Yes.
+To be in compliance with the ADA, the patient can select the method of communication that serves his or her needs, including an interpreter, unless you can demonstrate that providing the interpreter would result in an undue burden; i.e., significant difficulty or expense.8 No charge can be made back to the patient or family for the service.9 Additionally, pursuant to the Federal Rehabilitation Act of 1973, medical practices with at least 15 employees that receive financial aid from HHS must make auxiliary services and aids available at no cost to patients who have a hearing impairment if they are needed by the patient for “effective communication.”

-A. Yes.
-The exception is if you only receive Medicare Part B payments.
+- Yes.
+The exception is if you receive only Medicare Part B payments.

 To determine the extent of your obligation, analyze the following four factors: